lynch-a/cliscale/README.md

 connection_string=myuser@localhost
 binpaths=/usr/bin:/home/myuser/go/bins # for cli scale to work, you have to specify $PATH that is used during the ssh session

-[remote_worker_1] # if you can ssh to a host and the host knows how to run the command passed to cliscale, it should "just work". connection_string=username@example.com binpaths=/home/username/go/bins:/usr/bin
+[remote_worker_1] # if you can ssh to here and the remote host knows how to run the command passed to cliscale, it should "just work". connection_string=username@example.com binpaths=/home/username/go/bins:/usr/bin

+$
+$
-$ wc -l domains
+$
-517 domains

-$ time cat domains | httprobe -c 100 -t 3000
-..omitted stdout..
-httprobe -t 2000: 20.708 total

-$ time cat domains | cliscale httprobe -c 100 -t 3000
+$ cat domains | cliscale httprobe -c 100 -t 3000
-..omitted stdout..
-cliscale httprobe -t 2000: 12.936 total
+...<stdout>...

 ```